zx80/flask-simple-auth/docs/TUTORIAL.md

 with Flask you will have to unlearn things as FlaskSimpleAuth framework extends and simplifies Flask on key points.

+This tutorial assumes a working knowledge of editing files, programming in `Python`, and interacting with a terminal.

 ## Application Setup

-Let us first create a minimal running REST application back-end without authentication and authorizations.
+Let us first create a minimal running REST application back-end *without* authentication and authorizations.

 Create and activate a Python virtual environment, in a terminal: